 Lingjiao station is one of the smallest manned stations on the Pingxi line.
 But at least there are toilets here.
 From the station you need to cross the tracks and walk east down them to get to the waterfall.

-An abandoned suspension bridge most likely to transport coal to the station.
+An abandoned suspension bridge most likely to transport coal to the station from across the river.
 The coal mining industry wound down in Taiwan in the late 1900's and officially died about the year 2000 as world coal prices dropped.

 An abandoned house on the way to the waterfall.